Matiata/Matiata/README.md

-- 👋 Hi, I’m @Matiata I'm a CS student currently studying and working in an internship at BITLOGIC.io.
+- 👋 Hi, I’m @Matiata I'm a CS student currently studying and working.
 - 👀 I’m interested in web development, machine learning and any kind of new challenges.
-- 📝 I’m currently learning Go and I'm also improving my JavaScript skills.
 - 👥 I would like to start collaborating on any open source project, as a way to introduce myself in the github community and enrich my repository.
 - 📫 You can contact me through matizmurat@gmail.com; I'm always eager to answer